 Primary Care Patient Satisfaction

-This measure represents the average overall provider rating for the 12 primary care clinics within the San Francisco Health Network.
+This measure represents the percent of patients served within the 13 primary care clinics within the San Francisco Health Network (SFHN) who rate their provider as a 9 or 10.

 How Performance is Measured